hlzz/hlzz.github.io/_posts/2016-4-15-persistent_data_structure.md

 * 1) If the node is not full (a node can store up to *2p* mods), just record the mod, so the amortized cost is c + c (the actual cost plus the potential increase)

-* 2) If the node is full, make a new node and apply all the mods, update back pointers of the new node using the backpointers of the copied node, and recursively update pointers of the predecessors.
+* 2) If the node is full, make a new node and apply all the mods, update back pointers of the new node using the back-pointers of the copied node, and recursively update pointers of the predecessors.

 Whenever a recursion modification happens, the potential decrease (-2cp) cancels out with the $p \dot recursion$, thus the amortized cost is constant.
 Very clever!